KSU-MS/.github/profile/README.md

 KSU MS general workflow-

-main- code which has been tested and known good cannot directly push, must make a pull request and then have it approved testing- combine all branches into this to test with other ongoing changes if ready to push to main legacy- code pulled from elsewhere and snapshotted with the orginal version of the code
+main- code which has been tested and known good, cannot directly push, must make a pull request and then have it approved

+testing- combine all branches into this to test with other ongoing changes if ready to push to main

+legacy- code pulled from elsewhere and snapshotted with the orginal version of the code